100 mile Bingham Built Gravel Gruel

-Tour de Steamboat is excited to offer a 100-mile gravel route this year.
-Riders will head out of town on pavement over Rabbit Ears Pass before turning right onto dirt into the Buffalo Park .
-This route heads through National Forest land coming out to an aid station at the top of Gore Pass.
-Riders will travel along Highway 134 for a few miles before hitting the dirt again returning to Steamboat Springs via Lynx Pass, Stagecoach Reservoir, Sarvis Creek and County Road 14.
+Riders will head out of town on pavement over Rabbit Ears Pass before turning right onto dirt into the Buffalo Park.
+This route heads through National Forest land coming out to at the bottom of Gore Pass.
+Riders will travel along Highway 134 for a few miles before hitting the dirt again returning to Steamboat Springs via Lynx Pass, Stagecoach Reservoir, Sarvis Creek, and County Road 14.
 Riders return via pavement to Steamboat on River Road.
 E-bikes are NOT permitted.
-NOTE: Route distance will be confirmed once government shutdown is over.

 Before registering for the gravel ride keep in mind the following: